bcomnes/node-handbook/README.md

 <img src="img/scopes.png" heigh="300">

 `stream-adventure` teaches you about streams.
-This is a good place to start, but this adventure is dated and needs work.
-Have you found a better streams adventure or tutorial?
-Please open an issue with the links/info!
+This is a good place to start, but will leave you with a lot of questions.

 ```sh
 npm i -g stream-adventure